joeymeere/daemon/docs/CoreConcepts.md

 message: the USER INPUT
 createdAt: the timestamp for when the message came in
 approval: a signature from the Daemon that includes (message, createdAt, messageId, and channelId) that proves that the message is being sent to a server from the Daemon
-channelId: an optional "room" id that seperates context for the Daemon's messages
+channelId: an optional "room" id that separates context for the Daemon's messages
 identityPrompt: the Daemon's identity prompt
 context: A list of strings of context gotten after calling the various context tools
 output: The LLM output of feeding it User Input + Context + Tools